xieyuheng/inner/persons/de-bruijn/1994-verification-of-mathematical-proofs-by-a-computer.md

 ---
 title: Verification of mathematical proofs by a computer
-author: De Bruijn
+author: de Bruijn
-date: 1994
+year: 1994
 ---